Great West Life Assurance Co. Can Has $1.79 Million Position in Helmerich & Payne, Inc. (NYSE:HP)

 The business also recently declared a quarterly dividend, which will be paid on Monday, March 1st.
 Shareholders of record on Friday, February 12th will be paid a $0.25 dividend.
 The ex-dividend date of this dividend is Thursday, February 11th.
 This represents a $1.00 dividend on an annualized basis and a yield of 3.86%.
 Helmerich & Payne’s dividend payout ratio is presently -116.28%.

 In other news, SVP Michael Lennox sold 1,437 shares of the business’s stock in a transaction that occurred on Tuesday, December 15th.
 The shares were sold at an average price of $24.05, for a total value of $34,559.85.
 Following the completion of the sale, the senior vice president now directly owns 40,713 shares in the company, valued at approximately $979,147.65.
 The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Over the last 90 days, insiders sold 5,890 shares of company stock valued at $122,235.
-Company insiders own 4.54% of the company’s stock.
+In the last three months, insiders sold 5,890 shares of company stock valued at $122,235.
+Corporate insiders own 4.54% of the company’s stock.

 Helmerich & Payne Company Profile